Sundance Mountain Resort with Kids: Redford's Utah Paradise

 Skiing at Sundance with Kids

-The ski school takes children from age 4 and offers private and group lessons.
+The ski school takes children from age four and offers private and group lessons.
 Because of the smaller resort size, the instructor-to-student ratios tend to be favorable, and the beginner area is compact enough that parents can watch from the lodge.
-The magic carpet lift at the base is well-maintained and the bunny slope has a gentle enough grade that true beginners can learn without fear.
+The magic carpet at the base is well-maintained and the bunny slope has a gentle enough grade that true beginners can learn without fear.

 What I love about skiing Sundance with kids is the pace.
 Nobody is racing to first chair here.
 Nobody is counting vertical feet or bragging about how many runs they got.
 The vibe is relaxed and joyful, and that energy is contagious.
 Our kids ski better at Sundance because they are less stressed.
 They take more chances, try harder runs, and actually enjoy the process of getting better because there is no pressure.